Bridging the Imitation Gap by Adaptive Insubordination: Abstract

 \section{Abstract}

-When expert supervision is available, practitioners often use imitation learning with varying degrees of success.
-We show that when an expert has access to privileged information that is unavailable to the student, this information is marginalized in the student policy during imitation learning resulting in an ``imitation gap'' and, potentially, poor results.
+In practice, imitation learning is preferred over pure reinforcement learning whenever it is possible to design a teaching agent to provide expert supervision.
+However, we show that when the teaching agent makes decisions with access to privileged information that is unavailable to the student, this information is marginalized during imitation learning, resulting in an ``imitation gap'' and, potentially, poor results.
 Prior work bridges this gap via a progression from imitation learning to reinforcement learning.
-While often successful, gradual progression fails for tasks that require frequent switches between exploration and memorization skills.
-To better address these tasks and alleviate the imitation gap we propose `Adaptive Insubordination' (ADVISOR), which dynamically weights imitation and reward-based reinforcement learning losses during training, enabling switching between imitation and exploration.
-On a suite of challenging didactic and \textsc{MiniGrid} tasks, we show that ADVISOR outperforms pure imitation, pure reinforcement learning, as well as their sequential and parallel combinations.
+While often successful, gradual progression fails for tasks that require frequent switches between exploration and memorization.
+To better address these tasks and alleviate the imitation gap we propose `Adaptive Insubordination' (ADVISOR).
+ADVISOR dynamically weights imitation and reward-based reinforcement learning losses during training, enabling on-the-fly switching between imitation and exploration.
+On a suite of challenging tasks set within gridworlds, multi-agent particle environments, and high-fidelity 3D simulators, we show that on-the-fly switching with ADVISOR outperforms pure imitation, pure reinforcement learning, as well as their sequential and parallel combinations.